jingwen-z/jingwen-z.github.io/_posts/2021-01-02-second-hand-apartments-transactions-in-paris-1420.md

   src="{{ site.baseurl }}/images/20210102-unit-price-piece-number.png"/>
 </p>

-This graph describes the average price m2 for different nomber of piece second-hand apartments in Paris, between January 2014 and June 2020.
+This graph describes the average price m2 for the different number of piece second-hand apartments in Paris, between January 2014 and June 2020.
 According to the second graph, we find that although T2 and T3 are much larger than T1, their unit prices are 5.3% and 4.7% lower than the unit price of T1.
-Moreover, average area of T4 is three times larger than T1, its unit price is only 4% more expensive than T1; similar for other piece-nomber apartments.
+Moreover, the average area of T4 is three times larger than T1, its unit price is only 4% more expensive than T1; similar for other piece-number apartments.
 Why are T1 apartments that expensive per m2?
-That might be because there are many students or young workers in Paris, they need to rent a big enough apartment, which makes investors to invest T1 apartments, it also leads to higher demands on T1.
+That might be because there are many students or young workers in Paris, they need to rent a big enough apartment, which makes investors invest in T1 apartments, which also leads to higher demands on T1.

 ## Which is the most expensive district?